engity-com/bifroest/docs/reference/auditlog/remote-targets/index.md

 ## Custom targets

+Custom Go targets normally register through `audit.RegisterRemoteTarget`, which binds their configuration codec and runtime factory together. `configuration.RegisterAuditlogTargetCodec` is only the low-level entry point for configuration codecs without runtime delivery support.

-Custom Go targets return `RemoteTargetSettings` with a stable, non-secret `DestinationIdentity` and a positive `PublishAttemptTimeout`.
-Their `Publish` method must honor context cancellation, and `Close` must unblock an active publication during shutdown.
+Factories return `RemoteTargetSettings` with a stable, non-secret `DestinationIdentity` and a positive `PublishAttemptTimeout`.
+Their target's `Publish` method must honor context cancellation, and `Close` must unblock an active publication during shutdown.